mangodairy/mytest/_Kubernetes/KubernetesPart2.md

 Ohh !!!
 We explained a lot !!!!!!!!!!!!  don't worry.
 I explained all these to make a simple command filtering combination to list only the control-plane components.
 All these concepts are discussed later in their own session.

+We got all the required details to filter only the control-plane components.
+We will make the command.
+It is ,

+**"kubectl get pods -n kube-system  |grep master"**

+Will execute on a server and see the result.

 ```markdown
 rajith@k8s-master:~$ kubectl get pods -n kube-system  |grep master